NCEAS/metacat/docs/user/metacat/source/intro.rst

 helps scientists find, understand and effectively use the data sets they manage or that have been created by others.
 Specifically,

-* Metacat is an open source web application, which can run on Linux, MacOS, and Windows operating systems and is written in Java
+* Metacat is an open source web application, which can run on Linux and MacOS operating systems and is written in Java
 * Metacat's Web interface facilitates the input and retrieval of data
 * Metacat's optional mapping functionality enables you to query and visualize the geographic coverage of stored data sets
 * Metacat's replication feature ensures that all Metacat data and metadata is stored safely on multiple Metacat servers